maximilian-ho/how-we-teach-ourselves/docs/epubs.md

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/dba68d28-4ef6-4c86-ae1b-e6ed6d0a1dba)

-After Calibre generates the bookmarks, we can fix any errors manually.
+Calibre also allows us to manually edit the bookmarks after they are generated.

 The images below show the old bookmarks (left image) and the improved bookmarks (right image).